 I’ve always thought it to be the definition of perseverance.

-Do you believe in this dream of mine?
-Do you enjoy the stuff that I write on this blog just enough so you can spare a couple of bucks and pre-order a novel you’ll surely enjoy?
+Do you believe I deserve to enjoy a normal life, like eat properly and stuff?
+Do you enjoy what I write on this blog just enough so you can spare a couple of bucks and donated for my health?
 Do you want me to succeed?

-If yes, you can help me out here.
+If yes, you can help me out by donating any amount you see fit via PayPal here.